sbswapnil/sbswapnil/README.md

 - 👋 Hi, I’m @sbswapnil
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Machine learning, python, Data science
+- 🌱 I’m currently learning python, Machine learning and exploring Data science
 - 💞️ I’m looking to collaborate on Data Science
 - 📫 How to reach me ...